 As Lewis Kahn and David Cottle said in Beef Cattle Production and Trade, “As consumers become more aware of conditions that animals are reared, and ultimately slaughtered, they are demanding to know those conditions [are].”
 Today, slaughterhouses do their best to minimize the stress on animals.
 One has even been bold enough to open its doors to show the public what it’s like in order to combat the negative publicity fueled by animal rights activists.

 Making A Case For More Humane Slaughter

-- In the US, Porter Road (located in Tennessee) opened their own processing facility in Kentucky for the meat they raise on their farms to ensure humane treatment even at the end of any animal’s life.
-Prather Ranch in Northern California follows a similar model too.
+- In the US, Porter Road (located in Tennessee) opened its own processing facility in Kentucky for the meat they raise on their farms to ensure humane treatment even at the end of any animal’s life.
+Prather Ranch in Northern California follows a similar model.

-- In France, farmers are crowdfunding for a ‘humane’ abattoir, instead of sending cows to traditional slaughterhouses, farmers plan to use the small number of cows to supply quality meat for 600 families, through a subscription plan, as well as providing meat for local restaurants.
-A total of 30 families have already signed up, while others have left messages of support for the group on their fundraising website.
+- In France, farmers are crowdfunding for a ‘humane’ abattoir.
+Instead of sending cows to traditional slaughterhouses, farmers plan to use the small number of cows to supply quality meat for 600 families, through a subscription plan, as well as providing meat for local restaurants.

 As the demand for transparency continues to grow, producers, businesses and consumers need to ask themselves how they can change their ways in order to achieve “more humane” methods of slaughter.
 At the end of the day, the power for this ultimately lies with the consumers.
 If you’re willing to pay for quality, humanely raised meat, you can affect the end of the animal’s life as well.

 Ranchers Driving Humane Practices & Developing Better Business Practices